markusmoenig/Eldiron-Web/content/basics/_index.md

 ### Supporting Eldiron

 You can support Eldiron by becoming a [Patreon](https://patreon.com/eldiron) or a [GitHub Sponsor](https://github.com/sponsors/markusmoenig).
 Any support is highly appreciated.

+Code and art donations are of course also welcome.
+This is a big project, both on the coding and on the graphics / art side, so if you are interested to participate please reach out.